rgdonohue/foss4gna-2018/PITCHME.md

 @ul
 - PhD in Geography from the University of Washington
 - from a small town in northwest Missouri: Pumpkin Center
+- associate professor at UK and visiting scholar at Harvard CGA
 - new book [New Lines: Critical GIS and the Trouble of the Map](https://www.upress.umn.edu/book-division/books/new-lines)
 - learned Markdown and Git for this presentation
 - <i>and obviously not very well</i>